SharpRS03/UoM-ERP-BM-10909914/Grealm Data/README.md

 **This folder is intentionally empty in the repository.** The G-REALM water-level records are public but are not redistributed here; download them yourself and place them in this folder.

-Seven files are expected, named exactly as below, the loaders build these names by string substitution on the lake name, so a differently named file will not be found:
+Seven files are expected, named exactly as below.
+The loaders build these names by string substitution on the lake name, so a differently named file is reported as not found and that lake's G-REALM source is silently dropped from the fusion rather than raising an error:

 ```
 Albert Water Level.txt